Making Expert Reasoning Learnable with Self-Distillation

 Using this negative reference model, we can optimize the following contrastive loss function:

-where $D_{\text{KL}}$ is the token-level KL divergence, $0 \le \gamma \le 1$ is a hyperparameter.
-The objective effectively reduces the likelihood of tokens that have a high probability under the ``negative reference'' relative to the full-information privileged student.
-While maximizing divergence via the negative term is theoretically unbounded, we find that because the student is initialized with the same weights as the privileged student and negative reference and strictly anchored by the positive distillation term, training remains stable (see Appendix~\ref{appendix: compute}).
+where $D_{\text{KL}}$ is the token-level KL divergence and $0 \le \gamma \le 1$ is a hyperparameter.
+The objective effectively reduces the likelihood of tokens that have a high probability under the ``negative reference'' relative to the full-information teacher.
+While maximizing divergence via the negative term is theoretically unbounded, we find that because the student is initialized with the same weights as the teacher and negative reference and strictly anchored by the positive distillation term, training remains stable (see Appendix~\ref{appendix: compute}).

 \paragraph{Training Efficiency.} The above objective provides an off-policy, offline training framework that offers two primary efficiency advantages:

 \textbf{(1) Asynchronous Data Generation:} Unlike online RLVR approaches~\cite{shao2024deepseekmath,guo2025deepseek} that require interleaved generation and optimization, the in-distribution generation process is entirely decoupled from the training loop.
 This allows for massive parallelization of the dataset construction across distributed clusters before optimization.